Mjz86/c_colon/mcc.md

-begginners:
+beginners:

 avoiding most qualifiers and completely, sticking to using mut when necessary,

-sticking to value semantics, for functions,  `inout` , in , out  and non reference,  reference-like alternative that dont cause much confusion,
+sticking to value semantics, for functions,  `inout` , in , out  and non reference,  reference-like alternative that don't cause much confusion,

 and coping most things , occasionally using more complex code.